ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 ### DAE3 does not start

 DAE3 is new ethernet based acquisition electronics on ZOOM and MARI, it used `ISISICP` and looks like DAE2 for most purposes.
 If everything remains in processing, it may be that the `arp` network entries did not get created - these should be done as a system time boot task.
 Do `arp -a` and see if there is an entry for 192.168.1.101 etc.  If not, run `set_dae3_arp.bat` in `c:\labview modules\dae` as as administrator

+Note that DAE3 does not ping, so the only way to know if it is there is by running `qxtalk` or the `isisicp` (via ibex or seci)

 ### Error code 112